-In my judgment, a not insignificant percentage of the business community and service providers, have become piously complacent insofar as assuming the terms risk management and risk mitigation are interchangeable.
+Not an insignificant percentage of the business – investment communities and professional service firms (PSF’s), have been piously complacent regarding their presumptions that the terms (a.) risk management, and (b.) risk mitigation, are interchangeable.
 Through my lens, there are important distinctions with differences!

-I am suggesting there is a bright line that distinguishes managing adverse events-actions-behaviors which have already occurred vs. having specific policies, processes, and procedures in place to mitigate events-actions-behaviors before and/or at the earliest stage of their materialization.
-In other words, in advance of adversities manifesting to the level of business destabilization or lethality.
+I am suggesting there is a ‘bright line’ that distinguishes…managing adverse events, actions, and behaviors which have already materialized vs. having specific policies, processes, and practices in place to mitigate risk events, actions, and/or behaviors prior to and/or at the earliest stage of their materialization.
+More specifically, in advance of adversities manifesting to the level of business destabilization or lethality.

-As most risk mitigation – management professionals recognize all too well, a helpful prelude to executing either is for a relevant – comparable risk to materialize and adversely impact another company (preferably, a competitor) and produces…
+As most risk mitigation – management professionals recognize all too well…a helpful prelude to execute the above, is for a relevant – comparable risk to materialize and adversely impact a competitor, a risk that produces…

-• adverse public, political, and/or regulatory spillovers that lead to
+- adverse public, political, and/or regulatory spillovers which lead to

 long term hemorrhaging of market share, and erosion of customer-